 Despite frequent emphasis on devastating injuries, such as cardiac or great vessel injury, the most common thoracic injury is a chest wall contusion or rib fracture.2 Injuries to the heart or lungs frequently present with obvious signs that require prompt intervention.
 Some injuries, however, are less apparent and present with delayed manifestations requiring ongoing clinical suspicion and management.
 Consequently, patients with thoracic trauma require logical and sequential evaluation, followed by focused therapy, which involves an operation less than 20% of the time.
 Notably, the most common operation in a patient with a chest injury is an exploratory laparotomy, with formal thoracotomy a rare intervention.
 The objective of this chapter is to review the diagnostic process and judgment decisions leading to performing a thoracotomy in the trauma patient.

 Initial evaluation follows the standard Advanced Trauma Life Support (ATLS) protocols.
 Physical examination should carefully evaluate for presence or absence of breath sounds or diminished breath sounds, presence of chest wall contusions, penetrating injuries, flail chest segments, and evidence of prior thoracic surgery (ie, sternotomy or thoracotomy incision scars).
 Upper and lower extremity pulse examination is essential and may be a marker of injury to the thoracic aorta or subclavian artery.
-Finally, the presence of cardiac murmurs or diminished heart sounds may ...
+Finally, the presence of cardiac murmurs or diminished ...